jain04/object_detector/README.md

     *   Handling front-camera mirroring.
 This often requires iterative adjustments.
 *   **(If applicable) iOS Implementation Complexity:** Setting up ML Kit or Vision on iOS natively, handling `CVPixelBuffer` conversion, and managing memory and threading can be more involved than on Android if not familiar with Swift/Objective-C specifics for camera processing.
 *   **(If applicable) Asynchronous Nature:** Managing the async flow between `startImageStream`, platform channel calls, and UI updates (`setState`) requires care to avoid race conditions or excessive processing.
 The `_isDetecting` flag helps manage this.

+** App is not detecting the object due to some specific error.
+Error will be resolved in coming days